AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 Adobe Commerce and Magento Open Source use indexers to compile catalog data into tables.
 The process is automatically triggered by [events](https://docs.magento.com/user-guide/system/index-management-events.html) such as a change to a product price or inventory level.

 The catalog sync process runs hourly to allow [!DNL Commerce Services] to use catalog data.
 Catalog sync exports product data from the [!DNL Commerce] server to [!DNL Commerce Services] on an ongoing basis to keep the services up to date.
 For example, [!DNL Product Recommendations](./product-recommendations/overview.md) needs current catalog information to accurately return recommendations with correct names, pricing, and availability.
-The _Catalog Sync_ dashboard allows you to observe and manage the synchronization process.
+You can use the _Catalog Sync_ dashboard to observe and manage the synchronization process or the [command-line interface](#resynccmdline) to trigger catalog sync and reindex product data for consumption by [!DNL Commerce Services].

 >[!NOTE]
 >
-> To use the _Catalog Sync_ dashboard, you must have an [API key and a SaaS data space configured](saas.md).
+> To use the _Catalog Sync_ dashboard or the command-line interface, you must have an [API key and a SaaS data space configured](saas.md).

->[!NOTE]
->
-> See the [Commerce Developer Guide](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-catalog-sync.html) to learn how to use the command-line interface to trigger catalog sync and reindex product data for consumption by [!DNL Commerce Services].
+## Accessing the Catalog Sync dashboard

+To access the Catalog Sync dashboard, select **System** > _Data Transfer_ > **Catalog Sync**.

 With the **Catalog Sync** dashboard you can: